-In South Dakota, the statute of limitations for medical malpractice lawsuits can be found at South Dakota Codified Laws section 15-2-14.1.
-This law says that a person injured by medical negligence has two years from the date of the alleged malpractice to file a medical malpractice lawsuit in court.
-The law makes clear that the two-year "clock" starts on the date of the defendant health care provider's "alleged malpractice, error, [or] mistake."
-But what if you did not discover that you were injured right away?
-If the statute of limitations filing deadline has passed, and the viability of your case hinges on this "discovery" argument, it’s time to contact an experienced South Dakota medical malpractice lawyer.
+Also like a lot of states, South Dakota has a specific statute of limitations that applies to medical malpractice claims.
+Under S.D.
+Codified Laws § 15-2-14.1, the law says that a patient injured by medical negligence has two years from the date the alleged malpractice occurred to file a medical malpractice lawsuit in court.
+The law makes clear that the two-year "clock" starts to run on the date of the health care provider's "alleged malpractice, error, mistake, or failure to cure."

-In most medical malpractice lawsuits, the opinion of medical experts will be counted on by both sides.
-South Dakota Codified Laws section 19-19-702 says that a witness who is qualified as an expert "by knowledge, skill, experience, training, or education" -- i.e. a licensed physician who practices in the same field of medicine as the defendant in a medical malpractice lawsuit -- may offer an opinion at trial if:
+In most medical malpractice lawsuits, the testimony of medical experts will come into play on both sides.
+South Dakota law says that a person who is qualified as an expert "by knowledge, skill, experience, training, or education"—that is, a licensed physician who practices in the same (or a similar) field of medicine as the defendant health care provider in a medical malpractice lawsuit—may offer an opinion at trial if:

-So, when the jury in a medical malpractice lawsuit is charged with determining whether a health care provider's error amounted to negligence, a qualified expert witness may offer his or her opinion on key issues such as the "standard of care" that the health care provider's conduct should be measured against, and how the defendant's conduct fell short of meeting that standard.
+So when the judge or jury in a medical malpractice lawsuit is charged with determining whether a health care provider's error amounted to negligence, a qualified expert witness may offer an opinion on key issues such as the "standard of care" that the health care provider's conduct should be measured against, and how the defendant's conduct fell short of meeting that standard.
 And in response to this testimony, the defendant's team will offer up the testimony of its own medical experts in an effort to show that the defendant's conduct was reasonable under the circumstances, and did not amount to medical negligence.